 Last October we traveled to Uruguay by car (remember, I live in Southern Brazil, very close to Uruguay) and stayed 2 full days in Montevideo.
-Here is everything we did on those 48 hours.
+Here is everything we did on those 48 hours in Montevideo.
 I hope you find it helpful on planning your trip to the capital of Uruguay!

 We arrived in the city at night, so before we began our tour we had the chance of eating the best parrilla of the whole trip at La Pulperia.
 It's a very small restaurant, simple and just amazing!